 Impairment of Long-Lived Assets-The Company reviews property and equipment annually for impairment using its best estimates based on reasonable and supportable assumptions and projections.

-Intangible Assets-Intangible assets with determinable useful lives are amortized on a straight-line basis over the estimated periods benefited, which range from four to eight years.
+Intangible Assets-Intangible assets with determinable useful lives are amortized on a straight-line basis over the estimated periods benefited.